julien-lange/ee-duties/CIS-moderation-Tri3-22-23/comments-part1.md

   in three quite different styles for each location.
 All locations should follow the Cambridge style, ideally.
 Links to samples (incl feedback) from moderation form is most convenient.

+- MOD007357: lots of cheating and poor attendance, potentially due to "COVID cohort".
+Want to move to more invigilated assessments (also bc of ChatGPT etc).